sparkflows/writing-new-node/docs/README_Writing_New_PySpark_Node.md

 Copy the new nodee into the Fire Installation at .../fire-3.1.0/dist/fire_custom

-## Recreate new jobs.zip which includes the new Node
+## Recreate new jobs_custom.zip which includes the new Node

 ```
     zip -r jobs_custom.zip fire_custom